Research has found little to no link between abortion and an increased risk of breast cancer.

-- Spontaneous abortion, or miscarriage, is the unintentional loss of a baby in the first five months of pregnancy.
+- Spontaneous abortion, or miscarriage, is the unintentional loss of a pregnancy in the first 20 weeks of gestation.

-- Induced abortion is a procedure that’s done to end a pregnancy.
+- Induced abortion is a medical or surgical procedure that ends a pregnancy.

 Researchers have studied the effects of both types of abortion on breast cancer, and they haven’t found a connection.